By Hannah Morrill | January 2, 2019 | People Feature

 Perhaps the single most important reason Macpherson has fallen for Miami?
 As so many of us know, it’s a wonderful place to raise children.
 “Parenting is the gift that keeps on giving.
 It’s brought a lot of joy to my life,” she says.
 “That’s why I’ve persisted in dedicating time and space to my family.”
 Each morning she still wakes her 16-year-old son, Cy, a sophomore—he’s “fortunately not a grumpy teenager”—fixes him eggs and toast, and drives him to school (he picks the music).
 Then it’s Elle time.
 “I head off for an hour to do something I love,” she says.
 Whether it’s yoga, stand-up paddleboarding or water skiing, “a daily exercise routine is crucial for keeping me grounded and feeling good about myself.”
 She feeds her body with plant-based goodness throughout the day.
 (Favorites include vegetable pasta, vegan ice cream, espresso on the weekends and lots of WelleCo.)
 Late afternoon, she picks Cy up and shifts into mom mode once again, parenting being the ultimate exercise in the inevitability of positive change.
 “Someone wise once said to me that the greatest thing you can give your kids is time.
 It’s a truth that resonated with me.
 And I have to say it’s that simplicity that has often provided us the best times in our lives.”

-Photography by Simon Upton
+Photography by: Photography by Simon Upton